1. The atmosphere is the envelope of_____________.

 Explanation: Extends beyond 700 km; merges into space.

-14. The aurora (Northern & Southern lights) occur in:
+14. The aurora (Northern & Southern lights) occur in_____________.

 A) Troposphere